Map of state-level ridesharing laws

 Status: Insurance regulators oversee insurance companies and insurance agents, not TNCs.
 The insurance laws and regulations apply to the insurance company and the insurance producer issuing the insurance policy to the TNC or the individual driver.
 However, as TNCs have gained in popularity, state insurance regulators are taking action and working with the TNCs to ensure consumers are adequately covered.
 The NAIC and at least 25 state insurance departments have issued bulletins cautioning consumers of the potential limitations of insurance coverage.
 Additionally, at least forty-six states and territories have enacted legislation to set insurance coverage rules and standards for TNCs.

 Uber X worked with several personal lines insurers and trade associations to develop a TNC insurance compromise model bill (TNC Model Bill).
 The TNC Model Bill includes express permission of personal auto policies to exclude coverage for TNC-related driving, mandatory primary liability coverage during Period 1 of at least $50,000 bodily injury per person, $100,000 bodily injury per incident and $25,000 property damage depending on state law, and mandatory primary liability coverage during Period 2 of at least $1 million.
 Coverage may be maintained by the TNC, the TNC driver or a combination of the two.
 TNC coverage is not contingent upon a denial of claim payment from the person’s personal auto policy (PAP).
 Under the TNC Model Bill, personal auto insurers are granted a statutory right of contribution against TNCs for erroneously paid claims.
 The TNC Model Bill does not require coverage for medical payments, personal injury protection, collision and comprehensive (other than collision), as well as uninsured motorist (UM) and underinsured motorist (UIM) coverage.
-Additional information including a list of companies that endorsed the TNC Model Bill can be found here.

 The National Conference of Insurance Legislators (NCOIL) adopted a model act based off of the TNC Model Bill to regulate insurance requirements for TNCs and their drivers.
 The NCOIL model includes a couple of modifications from the TNC Model Bill.
 The modifications include language requiring disclosure if there is a lien on the vehicle to be used for TNC services and adding to the section on rating agencies used to determine which surplus lines insurers are eligible to provide coverage for TNCs.